 At TFC Title Loans, we often get the query “what is an unsecured loan?”
-Loans can be confusing at times because there are so many different types which all serve varying purposes.
+Loans can be confusing at times because there are so many different types that all serve varying purposes.
 With our twenty-five years in the lending industry, we have surmised that financial education is of extreme importance which is why we have made it a priority of ours to create resources for our customers to answer all their finance-related questions.
 Many lenders don’t believe it is necessary to inform their customers; however, we feel differently here at TFC Title Loans.
 Ever since we first opened our doors in 1994, we have been immensely passionate about friendly customer service.

 We have created this informative article to answer questions concerning the differences between secured loans and unsecured loans.
 They are both viable options but one kind may be more beneficial than another based on your particular situation.
 So, if you would like to learn more then please continue reading.
 If you do decide, after reading the definitions of both secured and unsecured loans, that you would like to obtain a secured title loan from us then fill out our online title loan application or give us a call today!

 The borrowers are required to have higher credit ratings to be approved for unsecured loans since these loans cause higher risks for the lenders since there is no collateral back-up if the borrower was to default.
 If you don’t have a high credit score then you will have substantially higher interest rates than you might have with a secured loan.
 If you default on an unsecured loan, then you could be taken to court since there is no collateral to be used to make up the difference on the leftover balance.